Am deschis grupe noi Abheda Yoga Tradițională în

 Here’s his answer:

 “Man feels the need to be wanted.
 This is one of the main needs of the human being.
 If he does not feel loved, the man begins to die.
-If he feels that his life doesn’t matter to anyone, he loses significance to himself.
+If he feels that his life does not matter to anyone, it loses its meaning even for himself.

 That’s why love is the greatest possible therapy.